Master of Science in Dietetics

 Coordinated Program in Dietetics (CPD)

-Located in vibrant Midtown Detroit, Wayne State's Department of Nutrition and Food Science offers a master's degree in dietetics that leads to the credential of Registered Dietitian (RD).
+Located in vibrant Midtown Detroit, Wayne State's Department of Nutrition and Food Science offers a master's degree in dietetics that leads to the credential of Registered Dietitian Nutritionist (RDN).
 Our Coordinated Program in Dietetics (CPD) is one of only three ACEND-accredited coordinated programs in Michigan.
 Since its inception in 1980, the Wayne State CPD has been fully accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

 Our top-notch faculty provide expertise in a wide range of nutrition topics, and our working relationships with highly rated health centers in Detroit and surrounding communities provide opportunities to learn from qualified and skilled nutrition professionals in the field.

-Visit the Master of Science in Dietetics admissions for requirements and criteria.
+Visit dietetics admissions for requirements and criteria.

 Program mission and goals